If you’re not happy with your Progressive car insurance policy and want to cancel it, don’t worry—the process is

 As outlined in the graphic above, among the thousands of users who reported having a Progressive insurance policy and ended up switching on Insurify, many switched from Progressive to Liberty Mutual, Elephant, Mercury, Dairyland, GAINSCO, SafeAuto, Bristol West, and Clearcover.
 You might find success with one of these other car insurance options.

-Once you’ve secured that new policy, you might want to connect with a representative at your new insurance provider.
+Once you’ve secured that new auto policy, you might want to connect with a representative at your new insurance provider.
 Some insurance companies will take care of the cancellation process with your old company, which can save you some time and hassle.
 Ask if your new insurance company offers this service.
 In addition, the new insurance company may be willing to cover the cost of any cancellation fees to encourage you to switch.
 It certainly doesn’t hurt to ask.

 Step 5: Cancel your Progressive auto insurance policy.

-Once you’re set up with your new insurance policy, it’s time to call Progressive at 1 (800) 776-4737 and tell them you want to cancel your policy.
+Once you’re set up with your new insurance policy, it’s time to call Progressive at 1 (800) 776-4737 and tell the representative you want to cancel your policy.
 The Progressive agent will probably try to talk you into keeping your existing policy.
-They may even offer you a sweet deal to keep you as a customer (which is why it’s wise to test the waters by calling Progressive before you make the switch if price is the reason you’re changing companies).
-Just politely tell the customer service agent that you’ve already signed up with a new insurance company and you’re committed to changing policies.
+Progressive may even offer you a sweet deal to keep you as a customer (which is why it’s wise to test the waters by calling Progressive before you make the switch if price is the reason you’re changing companies).
+Politely tell the customer service agent that you’ve already signed up with a new insurance company, and you’re committed to changing policies.